 This goes for a wedding with 50 people or 500 people.
 No matter how intimate or low-key your big day may be, you should still give the day a lot of structure, says Zhou.
 Your parents, bridesmaids, and vendors will need to know what's going on at each turning point.
 So don't think that you'll just naturally transition from dinner to dancing to cake-cutting.
 You have to create a timeline and have someone keeping an eye on the clock to ensure the night doesn't disappear before you know it.

-If the photographer asks for more time to take shots of the wedding party during cocktail hour, follow her lead.
-She probably wouldn't mention it unless it was really needed.
+If the photographer asks for more time to take shots of the wedding party during cocktail hour, follow their lead.
+They probably wouldn't mention it unless it was really needed.
 "Don't forget to take your vendor team's experience and advice into consideration," Zhou says.
 "They've done this hundreds (if not thousands) of times."

 "It always seems like traffic jams pick the worst times to show up," says Busada.
 Couples getting married in metropolitan areas should allow extra time to get from venue to venue.
 Busada suggests an extra 10-15 minutes for travel, including any locations you're stopping by to take photos.